Emergency Medical Services

 Albany, GA 31701

 Dougherty County Emergency Medical Service is an advanced life support ambulance service that provides quality pre-hospital medical care and transportation to the citizens of Dougherty County twenty-four hours per day.
 EMS also provides community service and education to the general public by teaching CPR and first aid and offering free blood pressure screenings.
-EMS responds to approximately 21,000 calls per year with an average response time of five minutes.
+EMS responds to approximately 22,000 calls per year with an average response time of five minutes.
 The department uses eight Type I one-ton truck ambulances and four first responder vehicles operated by the director, assistant director, on-duty supervisor, and the training officer.
-Three trucks are run out of a headquarters facility which houses three 2-person crews, the director, assistant director, supervisor, training officer, and two administrative personnel.
-One truck runs out of a satellite station in East Albany which houses one 2-person crew.
-One truck runs out of a satellite station in South Albany, with one 2-person crew.
+Three trucks are run out of a headquarters facility which houses three 2-person crews, the director, assistant director, supervisor, and two administrative personnel.
+One truck runs out of a satellite station in South East Albany which houses one 2-person crew.
+One truck runs out of a satellite station in South Albany, with one 2-person crew, one truck runs out of South Albany with one-2 person crew.
 The other crew is located in the Northwest part of Dougherty County with one 2 person crew and is where the Training Supervisor is housed and training sessions are done.

-Dougherty County EMS has 75 total employees, all of which consists of 67 Paramedics, 6 Emergency Medical Technicians, 1 Administrative Assistant, and 1 Administrative Secretary.
+Dougherty County EMS has 81 total employees, consisting of 68 Paramedics, 11 Emergency Medical Technicians, 1 Administrative Assistant, and 1 Administrative Secretary.
 The annual attrition rate is approximately one percent.
-Of the 51 full-time personnel 50 are licensed paramedics technicians.
+Of the 52 full-time personnel all are licensed paramedics technicians.